cobwebos/docs/articles/active-directory/manage-apps/use-scim-to-provision-users-and-groups.md

    * parameters.RequestedAttributePaths.ElementAt(0): "ID"
    * parameters.SchemaIdentifier: "urn:ietf:params:scim:schemas:extension:enterprise:2.0:User"

-   Here, the value of the index x may be 0 and the value of the index y may be 1, or the value of x may be 1 and the value of y may be 0, depending on the order of the expressions of the filter query parameter.
+   Here, the value of the index x can be 0 and the value of the index y can be 1, or the value of x can be 1 and the value of y can be 0, depending on the order of the expressions of the filter query parameter.

 5. Here is an example of a request from Azure Active Directory to an SCIM service to update a user:
    ````